 A Thank You to The Waterboys

-I had never heard "The Whole of the Moon" until I saw the JT anniversary shows.
+I had never heard "The Whole of the Moon" until I saw the JT anniversary shows.__________________

 It is such a fucking banger, and SUCH a great final song to get the crowd going before the band comes on stage.
 Such an uplifting vibe, and paired with the anticipation of seeing my fav ever band, surrounded by people who also love them, and add in the electricity of it being around 8pm, with the sun going down... perfect.